Lorain County Rural Democrats

 Three trustees and a fiscal officer, each elected to a four-year term, administer our townships today.
 Additionally, some townships now appoint a township administrator, whose duties are defined by the Ohio Revised Code and the individual township.
 The township administrator typically helps plan, coordinate, and implement township goals.

 Elected officials fill their roles on a part-time basis.
 Their intimate knowledge of their community, its needs, and its citizens enables them to offer more personal service than any other unit of government.
-From https://www.ohiotownships.org/townships101
+Excerpted from https://www.ohiotownships.org/townships101

 To learn more about Townships & Taxes, visit the Ohio Township Association at: https://resources.ohiotownships.org